Marine Zone

 Please check the regulation update section above for those areas of the Oregon coast that are open for bay clamming.
 Always call the ODA shellfish safety hotline at 1-800-448-2474 or ODA shellfish closures website before harvesting for the most current information about shellfish safety closures.

-With summer in full swing, there are plenty of opportunities to get out in the mud and go clamming!
 Grab a shovel or rake and your shellfish license.
 Butter, cockle and gaper clams are waiting to be dug.
-Monitor the weather forecast and the swell and surf advisories before going out to make sure you can safely clam.
+During fall and winter, negative low tides suitable for clamming occur in the evenings.
+Monitor the weather forecast, and the swell and surf advisories before going out to make sure you can safely clam.
+Clammers should be mindful of safety while clamming at dark.
+Safety measures include not clamming in unfamiliar areas, bringing a reliable light source and avoiding clamming alone.

 Check out the Where to Clam articles for places to find bay clams.
 You can also get more clamming maps here.